 Slowing down and zooming out will help you create a ‘snapshot’ of your research.
 My Head of Department gave me some valuable advice in a few moments.
 She advised me to think about how you would summarise your work for an academic paper or when you send conference organisers abstracts – it’s a distilling process in which you summarise your research into perhaps 150-300 words.
 The book proposal requires the same approach and you will do this continually as you apply for academic posts, funding, fellowships and competitions, submit articles for publication and organise academic events.

 When making artworks in the past I have been advised to take a photograph and look at the artwork on screen or to turn it upside down, to stand up and walk away from it.
 Creating an abstract or snapshot of research works in similar ways to these methods of distancing.
 I found that talking to myself out loud or describing my research/book to others helped me articulate the main points and arguments quickly.

 While you will be able to expand on your short summaries in subsequent parts of the proposal (see part three of this series), the opening abstract section is possibly the most important.
 Whilst a difficult task at first, once practised a few times this process becomes your ally – a great writing tool!

 This is part two of a three part series by Dr Alice Eden.
-Read part one here and keep a lookout for part three next week!
+Read parts one and three.

 What timeframe would you recommend for writing a book proposal?
 How do you go about ‘distancing’ yourself from your research?
 Tweet us @ResearchEx, email us at firstname.lastname@example.org, or leave a comment below.